malakosss/DiscoveryQueue/README.md

 I hope that you find it equally as useful and easy to use!

-_**To get the application, just need to download the .zip file that is labelled with Windows or macOS depending on your operating system!**_
+_**To use the program, just download the .zip file that is labelled with Windows or macOS depending on your operating system!**_

 ## Key Considerations for Getting Started